thesassway/thesassway.com/source/advanced/inverse-trigonometric-functions-with-sass.html.markdown

       @return $sign * (if($complement, pi()/2 - $sum, $sum));
     }

 At this point, unless the starting value for `$term` happens to be smaller than `$threshold`, our `@while` loop is an infinite one because we're not changing `$term` inside.
 So let's compute a new one with each iteration.
 In order to do that, we initialize two more variables before the loop.
-One is `$i`, the current term's index, while the second one is `$k`, the part inside the paranthesis for the previous term.
+One is `$i`, the current term's index, while the second one is `$k`, the part inside the parentheses for the previous term.
 After that, inside the loop, we keep incrementing `$i` and recomputing `$k` and `$term`.

     :::scss
     @function asin($z, $threshold: $default-threshold) {